 Our business typically experiences seasonal fluctuations that affect the timing of our annual cash flows during the year related to working capital.
 In our Experiences and Rentals free-to-list models, we receive cash from travelers at the time of booking or prior to the occurrence of an experience or rental, and we record these amounts, net of commissions, on our consolidated balance sheet as deferred merchant payables.
 We pay the operator, or the experience supplier and/or property rental owners, after the travelers' use.
 Therefore, we generally receive cash from the traveler prior to paying the operator and this operating cycle represents a source or use of cash to us.
-During the first half of the year experiences and rentals bookings typically exceed the amount of completed experiences and rental stays, resulting in higher cash flow related to working capital, while during the second half of the year, particularly in the third quarter, this pattern reverses and cash flows from these transactions are typically negative.
-Although consumer travel demand generally remained materially lower than historic levels due to the impact of COVID-19 on our business, these trends improved during 2021 from 2020, resulting in increased revenues, and working capital and operating cash flow more akin to typical historical seasonality trends, which continued during the three months ended March 31, 2022.
-However, the ultimate extent and longevity of the COVID-19 pandemic, including new or resurgences of existing variants (i.e. Delta and/or Omicron), and its impact on travel, regional and global markets, and overall economic activity in currently affected countries and/or globally remains unknown and impossible to predict with certainty, as such, the impacts on our business, including our operating cash flows, while generally improving, remain uncertain at this point in time.
+During the first half of the year, experiences and rentals bookings typically exceed the amount of completed experiences and rental stays, resulting in higher cash flow related to working capital, while during the second half of the year, particularly in the third quarter, this pattern reverses and cash flows from these transactions are typically negative.
+Although consumer travel demand remained materially lower than historic levels due to the impact of COVID-19 on our business during 2020, these trends improved, albeit unevenly, during 2021 from 2020, resulting in increased revenues, and working capital and operating cash flow more akin to typical historical seasonality trends, which continued to improve during the first half of 2022.

+We continue to be subject to risks and uncertainties related to the COVID-19 pandemic.
+Continued widespread vaccine distributions, efficacy against existing variants (e.g., Delta, Omicron, and BA.5) and future variants, if any, of COVID-19, whether there will be resurgences of the virus and subsequent government restrictions, the extent and effectiveness of containment actions taken, and whether consumers' demand for travel and hospitality services continue to be or become negatively impacted remain uncertain.
+Although uncertainty remains, we have generally seen continuous, albeit uneven, improvement in the travel market throughout 2021, and during the first half of 2022, including our operating cash flows, given what we believe to be continued pent-up consumer demand for travel industry related services.
 Other factors may also impact typical seasonal fluctuations, which include further significant shifts in our business mix or adverse economic conditions unrelated to COVID-19 that could result in future seasonal patterns that are different from historical trends.
 In addition, new or different payment options offered to our customers could impact the timing of cash flows.
 For example, our "Reserve Now, Pay Later" payment option, which allows our travelers the option to reserve certain experiences and defer payment until a date no later than two days before the experience date, which although used in a minority of bookings to date, may continue to increase, and affect the timing of our future cash flows and working capital.